Coveros-GitHub-Sandbox/selenified/README.md

 ### Parameters
 The testing framework requires one parameter, and takes several optional input parameters.
 #### Test Suite
-As the SecureCI Testing Framework is built on top of TestNG, it follows the testng testing suite example for determining which tests to execute.
+As the SecureCI™ Testing Framework is built on top of TestNG, it follows the testng testing suite example for determining which tests to execute.
 An XML file must exist following the guidelines outlined [here](http://testng.org/doc/documentation-main.html#testng-xml).
 The path to this file must be provided, or no tests will be executed.
 #### Application URL
 This is the default URL that all tests should run against.
 This value can be overridden in each test, class, or even suite (see below).
 #### Browser